 The school's current enrollment of students with functional needs is approximately [number of students]; however, this number will fluctuate.
-Students and/or staff may require additional assistance if they are temporarily on crutches, wearing casts, etc.
+Students and/or staff will require additional assistance if they are temporary physical and/or functional alient (crutches, wearing casts, etc).